MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-the-first-report-server-in-sharepoint-mode.md

 -   You installed Reporting Services SharePoint mode before SharePoint was installed.

--   The account used to install Reporting Services SharePoint mode, was not a member of the SharePoint farm administrators group.
+-   The account used to install Reporting Services SharePoint mode wasn't a member of the SharePoint farm administrators group.
 For more information, see the section [Setup accounts](#bkmk_setupaccounts).

  The necessary files were installed as part of the SQL Server installation wizard, but the services need to be registered into the SharePoint farm.